hmrc/pillar2-service-guide/source/documentation/index.md

 The MNE **must** complete registration and subscription themselves.
 An agent cannot register or subscribe on the MNE’s behalf.
 The [registration notice](https://www.gov.uk/government/publications/pillar-2-top-up-taxes-registration-notice-1) is available to download on the GOV.UK website.

-A unique Pillar 2 ID generated when an MNE registers and subscribes to the service.
+A unique Pillar 2 is ID generated when an MNE registers and subscribes to the service.
 Any information submitted via the API **must** include the Pillar 2 ID in the request header.